mtiller/ModelicaBook/text/source/behavior/discrete/when.rst

 the state (and any other states that have the ``reinit`` operator applied to them within the same ``when`` statement) and then resuming integration using what are effectively a new set of initial conditions.
-The value of all other states not re-initialized with the ``reinit`` operator remain unchanged.
+The values of all other states not re-initialized with the ``reinit`` operator remain unchanged.

 ``algorithm`` Sections